Fudan-iGEM/2025-wiki/pages/inclusivity.md

 ### 1.2 Improving our Theoretical Framework: Intersectionality

-   > “Intersectionality has given many advocates a way to frame their circumstances and to fight for their visibility and inclusion."——Kimberlé Crenshaw
+   > “Intersectionality has given many advocates a way to frame their circumstances and to fight for their visibility and inclusion."
+   >
+   > -- Kimberlé Crenshaw

 Initially, we sought to focus on a single *target group* to quickly identify needs.
 However, this approach risked unintentionally reproducing the same labeling pressures that patients face in daily life.